EngReteti/EngReteti/README.md

 ## 🧠 Core Competencies
 * **Analytical Problem Solving:** Decomposing complex technical challenges into logical parts.
 * **Critical Thinking:** Evaluating system architectural integrity before implementation.
-* **Structural Logic:** Approaching development with a rigid, high-quality standard.
+* **Structural Logic:** Approaching development with a structured mindset.
-* **Collaboration & Mentorship:** Actively sharing knowledge and uplifting peers through open communication.
+* **Collaboration & Mentorship:** Actively sharing knowledge and uplifting peers.

 ---

-## 🧩 Daily Logic Puzzle
+## 🧩 Monthly Logic Puzzle
 > **The Programmer's Riddle:**
-> I am a language without words.
-I am a structure without a building.
-I help you find things faster, but if I am not balanced, I become slow.
+> I am a requirement that must be met before you can proceed.
+I am often shared but never owned.
+If I am missing, your build will fail.
 What am I?
 <details>
   <summary><b>Click to reveal the logic</b></summary>
   <br />
-  <blockquote><b>A Binary Search Tree (BST)!</b></blockquote>
+  <blockquote><b>A Dependency!</b></blockquote>
 </details>

 ---